Recruit @ UCSB

 • Facilitate regular communication, encourage training opportunities, and streamline ongoing feedback using the template forms

-What Students Look for in Internships Postings:
+What Students Look for in Internship Postings:

 • A valuable, pre-professional experience - Illustrate learning outcomes that reflect meaningful assignments and projects that relate to the student’s field of study or career interest.
 Consider including other benefits of the internship, such as if the intern will work on a project that can be used for a professional portfolio.